Yaroslava2709/Yaroslava2709/README.md

 My name is **Iaroslava**!

-Recently I successfully completed a Software Engineering Bootcamp with a full scholarship award from the Department for Education (certificate from Imperial College London in partnership with HyperionDev).
+Recently I have successfully completed a Software Engineering Bootcamp with a full scholarship award from the Department for Education (certificate from Imperial College London in partnership with HyperionDev).
 During my studies I significantly improved my coding skills with a key focus on **Python** and **SQL**.

 Please see my answers below to find out more about me.